starknet-edu/starknet-cairo-101/README.md

 ​
 #### Counting your points
 ​
-Your points will get credited in Argent X; though this may take some time.
+Your points will get credited in your installed wallet; though this may take some time.
 If you want to monitor your points count in real time, you can also see your balance in voyager!
 ​
 -   Go to the  [ERC20 counter](https://goerli.voyager.online/contract/0x074002c7df47096f490a1a89b086b8a468f2e7c686e04a024d93b7c59f934f83#readContract)  in voyager, in the "read contract" tab
 -   Enter your address in the "balanceOf" function